Conceiving Architectural Design as a User Interface | Part 1

 Why Forecasting Users is Important

 - Codes.
-The increasing complexity of codes has made the design of buildings a calculations-oriented process, prefacing energy, zoning, and egress standards.
+The increasing complexity of codes has made the design of buildings a calculations-oriented process, prefacing energy, zoning, accessibility, and egress standards.

 - BIM.
 The BIM process prioritizes the descriptive nature of the architectural components – the materials and manufacturers – and their tectonic relationships.